tarantool/cartridge-cli/README.md

 #### Build directory

-By default, application build is performed in the directory `<app_path>/build.cartridge`, so the packaging process doesn't affect the contents of your application directory.
+By default, application build is performed in the temporarily directory in the `~/.cartridge/tmp/`, so the packaging process doesn't affect the contents of your application directory.

-You can specify custom build directory for your project in `TARANTOOL_BUILDDIR` environment variable.
+You can specify custom build directory for your project in `CARTRIDGE_BUILDDIR` environment variable.
 If this directory doesn't exists, it will be created, used for building the application and then removed.
 **Note**, that specified directory can't be project subdirectory.

-If you specify existent directory in `TARANTOOL_BUILDDIR` environment variable, `TARANTOOL_BUILDDIR/build.cartridge` repository will be used for build and then removed.
+If you specify existent directory in `CARTRIDGE_BUILDDIR` environment variable, `CARTRIDGE_BUILDDIR/build.cartridge` repository will be used for build and then removed.
 This directory will be cleaned before building application.

 #### General packing flow and options